-{ 8 } In an aerodrome or an ACS station where : 6.2 6.2.1 VOR/TVOR/DVOR/DME/VHF DF - the land within 305 m radius of the facility, except shadow zone as defined below: In case of DVOR, area just under counterpoise In case of CVOR, area within circle of radius R drawn on ground with center just below center of antenna.
+6.2.1 VOR/TVOR/DVOR/DME/VHF DF

+The land within 305 mtrs radius of the facility, except shadow zone as defined below:

+- In case of DVOR, area just under counterpoise. - In case of CVOR, area within circle of radius R drawn on ground with center just below centre of antenna.
 The radius R of the circle should be such that its circumference passes through point where extended line joining topmost point of antenna and a point on circumference of counterpoise meets the ground.

+6.2.2 LOCALIZER

-6.2.2 Localiser the area bounded by following A line 305 m in the direction of approaches from localizer antenna and perpendicular to the runway. ii) A line 60 m from the centerline of localizer antenna on either side and parallel to the runway. iii) A line containing center of localizer antennas and perpendicular to the runway. iv) Area within a circle of 75 m radius with centre at middle of the antenna system.
-6.2.3 Glide Path -area bounded by the following:- i) A line 460 metres in the direction of the approach from the glide path facility and perpendicular to the runway. ii) A line containing glide path antenna and perpendicular of runway. iii) Near edge of the runway from the glide path. iv) A line 30 m in the directions away from the runway and parallel to it.
-6.2.4 Marker Beacons - the land within a radius of 30 m from the center of the antenna of marker beacon.
-6.2.5 Microwave Link - on a corridor of 30 m on either side of the direct line of azimuth and 10 m below from the direct line of sight in the vertical plane.
-6.2.6 UHF Link - on a corridor of 30 m on either side of the direct line of azimuth and 10 m below from the direct line of sight in the vertical plane.
+The area bounded by following:

+- i) A line 305 m in the direction of approaches from localizer antenna and perpendicular to the runway. - ii) A line 60 mtrs from the centerline of localizer antenna on either side and parallel to the runway. - iii) A line containing centre of localizer antennas and perpendicular to the runway. - iv) Area within a circle of 75mtrs radius with centre at middle of the antenna system.

+6.2.3 GLIDE PATH

+Area bounded by the following:

+- i) A line 460 mtrs in the direction of the approach from the glide path facility and perpendicular to the runway. - ii) A line containing glide path antenna and perpendicular of runway. - iii) Near edge of the runway from the glide path. - iv) A line 30 mtrs in the directions away from the runway and parallel to it.

+6.2.4 MARKER BEACONS

+The land within a radius of 30 mtrs from the centre of the antenna of marker beacon.

+6.2.5 MICROWAVE LINK

+On a corridor of 30 mtrs on either side of the direct line of azimuth and 10 mtrs below from the direct line of sight in the vertical plane.

+6.2.6 UHF LINK

+On a corridor of 30 mtrs on either side of the direct line of azimuth and 10 mtrs below from the direct line of sight in the vertical plane.

+6.2.7 RADIO BEACON

-Radio Beacon - within a radius of 30 m for power upto 100 watts beacon and 100 m for power more than 100 watts beacon around the antenna.
+Within a radius of 30 mtrs for power up to 100 watts beacon and 100 mtrs for power more than 100 watts beacon around the antenna.